vizsphere/AI_SemanticKernel/5_GenerateImage_DALL_E_3/README.md

-﻿# AI Image Generation & Semantic Similarity Game
+﻿# AI Image Generation & Semantic Similarity

 An interactive ASP.NET Core MVC application that demonstrates the power of Microsoft Semantic Kernel by combining multiple AI services: image generation with DALL-E 3, text embeddings, and semantic similarity comparison.